ElliotCHEN37/Python_Downloader/README.md

 5. After finished, run the Python script

 6. Enjoy the high download speed without payment or advertisement

+## Proxy_settings

+This is an optional setting.
+You can config in these ways:

+1. Type it directly

+2. create "config.json"

+Steps:

+	1. create a json file called "config", it should be like this -> config.json

+	2. copy and paste the following code to "config.json"

+		{
+		  "proxy": {
+			"https": "your proxy server ip + port"
+		  }
+		}

+	3. put it into the same directory where the main script is.

+	3. now the downloader will fill the blank automatically

 ## Contributing

 1. Fork this repo